 EMI is the abbreviation for Equated Monthly Installment.
 Home Loan EMI is the monthly repayment that the borrower should make to repay the home loan as per the amortization schedule.
 Each EMI repays a part of the principal i.e. the borrowed amount and the interest due on the borrowed amount.
 Your EMI amount should not be more than 75% of the salary.

 This may sound unimportant, but my noting it last doesn’t indicate that at all.
 When the builder starts sending you delay-penalty notices or the seller withdraws from the deal or increases the sale value, trust me, this becomes the top priority on the chart.

 7. Loan Tenure

-Usually people tend to go for the longer tenure seeing that the EMIs are more affordable.
+Usually, people tend to go for the longest tenure seeing that the EMIs are more affordable.
 However, it also means that you finish off paying more interest.
 The maximum home loan tenure offered by all major lenders is 30 years.
 The longer the tenure, the lower is the EMI, which makes it very tempting to go for a 25-30 year loan.
 However, it is best to take a loan for the shortest tenure you can afford.
 In a long-term loan, the interest outgo is too high.
 Consequently, your dream home becomes more expensive.